Time for casting!

 - Then, it’ll be offered, when you next set up a character.

-In my Lucinda’s Legacy novel, I already have a lot of characters.
-I’ve identified her three children, their spouses and all the grandchildren.
+In my Dead Wood novel, I already have a lot of characters.

-This is the beginnings of Lucinda’s character sketch.
+This is the beginnings of Helen’s character sketch.
 No doubt, she will change during the course of writing the novel in November, but it’s a start.

 If it helps you – it does me! – you could include a photo of someone you know, or a famous actor, within your character sketch.
-For Lucinda, as you can see, I’ve cast Judi Dench.
+For Helen, as you can see, I’ve cast Susan Sarandon.

 Questions?
 Need a helping hand?
 Want a demo?